 - names and contact information for three academic referees.

-Work in the laboratory is supported by NSERC, BrainsCAN, Western University, and the CIHR.
+Work in the laboratory is supported by CIHR, NSERC, BrainsCAN, Western University, and Raynor Cerebellar Initiatives.